-- > Ensure that they have read and understand this policy - Agree and adhere to the terms on acceptable use of the school's ICT systems and the internet (appendix 3) - Ensure that, where necessary, teaching about safeguarding, including online safety, is adapted for vulnerable children, victims of abuse and some pupils with SEND because of the importance of recognising that a 'one size fits all' approach may not be appropriate for all children in all situations, and a more personalised or contextualised approach may often be more suitable
+- Ensure they have read and understand this policy - Agree and adhere to the terms on acceptable use of the school's ICT systems and the internet (appendix 3) - Ensure that online safety is a running and interrelated theme while devising and implementing their whole-school or college approach to safeguarding and related policies and/or procedures

+Ensure that, where necessary, teaching about safeguarding, including online safety, is adapted for vulnerable children, victims of abuse and some pupils with special educational needs and/or disabilities (SEND).
+This is because of the importance of recognising that a 'one size fits all' approach may not be appropriate for all children in all situations, and a more personalised or contextualised approach may often be more suitable

-3.2 The headteacher
+3.2 The Head teacher

-The headteacher is responsible for ensuring that staff understand this policy, and that it is being implemented consistently throughout the school.
+The Head teacher is responsible for ensuring that staff understand this policy, and that it is being implemented consistently throughout the school.